frutabruta/VDV301display/README.md

     - debug window with VDV301subscriber log

 ## Changelog
+- 20250405_2146
+    - complete purge of 2.2CZ1.0 support and all VehicleState variable dependent code

 - 20250404_1944
     - 1.0 now parsed using Vdv301 data structures

 - 20250404_1837
     - XmlParser fixes of departure time
     - **last version to support parsing 1.0 to VehicleState variables**

 - 20250404_0039
     - renamed VehicleState 1.0 parser to XmlParser1_0

 - 20250403_2149
     - option to subscribe CurrentDisplayContent
     - Vdv301publisher